-There are two main factors that can help you decide how big the bread box should be.
-The first factor is how much bread you plan to store at one time.
-If you live alone or with just one other person, chances are you go through less bread than a large family.
-Think about how many loaves of bread and other baked goods you typically have on your counter, and look for a bread box that will offer enough space to keep them all fresh.
+There are two main factors that can help shoppers decide how big the bread box should be.
+The first factor is how much bread they plan to store at one time.
+If users live alone or with just one other person, chances are they go through less bread than a large family.
+They’ll want to think about how many loaves of bread and other baked goods they typically have on the counter and look for a bread box that will offer enough space to keep them all fresh.

-Consider the counter or pantry space that’s available.
-Before you begin shopping, figure out where you’d like to keep your bread box and then measure that space.
-You don’t want to buy one that’s too big or awkwardly-shaped.
-Even if space is limited, you may still be able to purchase a larger-capacity bread box, as there are multi-level options that have a small footprint.
-If you live in a humid climate, opt for a larger bread box or be sure not to overstuff it; this can result in moisture buildup, which contributes to mold growth.
-You can pack more into a bread box if you live in a dry climate.
+Shoppers will also want to consider the counter or pantry space that’s available.
+Before they begin shopping, they might want to figure out where they’d like to keep the bread box and then measure that space.
+They’ll want to avoid buying one that’s too big or awkwardly shaped.
+Even if space is limited, they may still be able to purchase a larger-capacity bread box, as there are multilevel options that have a small footprint.
+If living in a humid climate, opt for a larger bread box or be sure not to overstuff it; this can result in moisture buildup, which contributes to mold growth.
+Users can pack more into a bread box if they live in a dry climate.

 Bread boxes with a rectangular base are among the most popular.
 Many bread boxes with a roll-top door feature a curved front.
 Some have a flat platform at the top for storing kitchen items.
 Overall, the shapes can vary quite a bit.

-It’s important to pay attention to the material of the bread box you’re considering, which can have a big impact on its performance and longevity.
+It’s important to pay attention to the material of the bread box being considered, which can have a big impact on its performance and longevity.
 Bread boxes are commonly made of stainless steel, wood, ceramic, or food-grade plastic.

-Plastic models are usually the most affordable options, and some are clear, allowing you to check on bread quality without opening the lid.
-On the other hand, plastic bread boxes can have a cheap look to them, and generally don’t offer much aesthetic appeal.
+Plastic models are usually the most affordable options, and some are clear, allowing users to check on bread quality without opening the lid.
+On the other hand, plastic bread boxes can have a cheap look to them and generally don’t offer much aesthetic appeal.
 A clear glass front on the bread keeper offers the same visibility benefit and looks nicer, without costing too much more.

-The climate where you live can impact which material will perform best.
-Mold can grow quickly in a hot and humid kitchen.
+The climate can impact which material will perform best.
+Mold spores can spread and grow quickly in a hot and humid kitchen.
 A wooden bread box is likely unsuitable—the wood may expand as it absorbs humidity, making it difficult to close or open the lid.
-Metal and plastic absorb heat, but as long as the bread box is not kept in direct sunlight, and there’s adequate ventilation, these materials are fine.
+Metal and plastic absorb heat, but as long as the bread box is not kept in direct sunlight and there’s adequate ventilation, these materials are fine.

 On the other hand, in a dry climate, lack of moisture is the concern.
 Ceramic bread boxes don’t contain ventilation holes, so they’re great for sealing in moisture.
 They keep baked goods soft while protecting them from contaminants.

-Although it may not seem important, you’ll also want to take the lid style into consideration.
+Although it may not seem important, shoppers will also want to take the lid style into consideration.
 There are a variety of options out there, including magnetic, hinged, roll-top, flip-down, front, and top lids.
-The lid design doesn’t necessarily affect how the bread box will perform, but it can impact how easily you’ll be able to access your baked goods, and the overall aesthetic.
+The lid design doesn’t necessarily affect how the bread box will perform, but it can impact how easily users will be able to access their baked goods, as well as the overall aesthetic.